-The performance criteria applied to the plans 2014-2016 and 2015-2017 are Return on Capital Employed (ROCE) and Total Shareholder Return (TSR).
-These criteria are weighted equally (50 per cent and 50 per cent).
+The performance criteria applied to the plans 2014-2016,2015-2017 and 2016-2018 are Return on Capital Employed (ROCE) and Total Shareholder Return (TSR).
+Both of these criteria had a weight of 50 per cent.

 The target levels and maximum levels set for the criteria are based on long-term strategic objectives set by the company's Board of Directors.
 Performance against the criteria is monitored quarterly.
+On 20 December 2016, Finnair's Board of Directors decided on a new plan for years 2017-2019.